ViktorSjoblom/Plain-News/README.md

 ### Prerequisites

-You need a server software
-for example MAMP
+You need a server software, for example MAMP

 ### Installing

-Clone or Fork the repository
+Clone the repository
-Open index.php in your local server, ex localhost:8888
+ Open index.php in your local server, for example localhost:8000

 ## Built With